|Situation||Email are bounced due to Cloudmark Sender Intelligence IP blocklisting, and you receive a SMTP error 550 Service unavailable|

 Proofpoint has a block list service named: Cloudmark Sender Intelligence.
 Proofpoint Essentials utilizes CSI for inbound email.
 IPs listed on CSI will block a message prior to delivery to the account.

 IPs listed on Proofpoint's CSI may receive a bounce back with response blocked by CSI.
-However, this will be apparent in the sender logs where it will give the error of IP blocked using Cloudmark Sender Intelligence.
+These messages do not show up anywhere in the Essentials portal logs.
+However, this will be apparent to the original sender in their systems outbound sending logs where it will give the error of IP blocked using Cloudmark Sender Intelligence.

 550 5.7.1 Service unavailable; client [aa.bb.cc.dd] blocked using Cloudmark Sender Intelligence (Visit https://csi.cloudmark.com/reset-request/ if you feel this is in error.)